Owned by the community, for the community.

 The community were incredibly supportive throughout.
 Over £2,000 was raised in one night in a Bellfield cabaret, and almost 200 people participated in an event at the Library to feedback their ideas and responses to the initial architects drawings and options appraisal.

-Find out more about how the community in Portobello took ownership of Bellfield Church via the Community Right to Buy Scheme here
+Find out more about how the community in Portobello took ownership of Bellfield Church via the Community Right to Buy Scheme in this video here

 Where we are now